IndraNurfa/AffShop/README.md

 # AffShop

-AffShop is a web application that makes it easy for affiliate marketers to market the products they sell.
+AffShop (Tokopedia Play Clone) is a web application that makes it easy for affiliate marketers to market the products they sell.

-- Videos: AffShop allows affiliate marketers to embed videos of the products they sell on their websites or social media pages.
-This is a great way to show potential customers how the products work and why they should buy them.
-- Stories: AffShop also allows affiliate marketers to share stories about the products they sell.
-This could be a personal story about how the product has helped them, or a story about a customer who has been happy with the product.
-- Testimonials: AffShop also allows affiliate marketers to collect testimonials from customers who have used the products they sell.
-This is a great way to build trust with potential customers and show them that the products are worth buying.

 Features:
 - User can register, login and logout.